 - Male chickens are being slaughtered at birth because they are not considered to be a valuable asset.

-- Newly discovered land has been taken by force since the beginning of time.
+- Newly discovered land has been taken away from the native people by force since the beginning of time.

 - Same-sex marriage is not legal in many parts of the world.

 - Kangaroos in Australia are being culled at scale.

 - Civil war breaks out over centuries due to a conflict of religious beliefs resulting in billions of deaths.

 These are just a few horrific examples of many.
 I think it would be depressing to list all of the ways we exploit and abuse each other.